Master’s in Data Science Programs in New Mexico

 - New Mexico BioInformatics, Science & Technology (NMBIST) Symposium: The New Mexico IDeA Networks of Biomedical Research Excellence (INBRE), a network of state universities and federal government institutes, has been hosting the NMBIST Symposium in Santa Fe since 2006.
 The two-day academic conference attracts investigators and students who are deep in the weeds of genetic research and looking for new methods to understand the data produced by billions of human bodies.

 - NM Data Users Conference: This daylong conference put on by the UNM Bureau of Business & Economic Research (BBER) in Albuquerque with support from the U.S. Census Bureau, explores new tools for visualizing demographic data in the state.
-You can see some of the results at the BBER’s data dashboard.

 Data Science Jobs in New Mexico